craigmckeachie/tql-2024-notes/css.md

 ## Using Stylesheets

-1. Inline CSS
+- Inline CSS
   - styles only used on one element

-1. Internal CSS
+- Internal CSS
   - styles only used on one page

-1. External CSS
+- External CSS
   - styles used on more than one page (global)
   - usually but not always the right choice

 ## Selectors

+### Common

 - element
 - class
 - id

+### Less Common

 - attribute
 - pseudo selectors
 - pseudo elements